Weblogs as Content Management Systems

 Indeed there are definitely more of these CMS-lite tools than there are CMS themselves.
 And although blogs are primarily personal, there are perhaps twenty to thirty million in use worldwide.

-Rebecca Blood has written A Weblog History.
+Rebecca Blood wrote A Weblog History in 2007.

 Syndic8 is a directory of over 10,000 weblogs and news portals with syndicated RSS news feeds.

 Aggregators or News Readers let you automatically read multiple weblogs.

 Blogging tools have several characteristics that make them a CMS.
 And they are very important, because arguably as much content is being managed in weblogs as in all the content in more standard CM systems.

 Weblogs have a very simple information architecture.
 Their main organizing principle is date and time (reverse chronological ordering of blog posts).
 More sophisticated blog tools add arbitrary categories, as do all news portals.
 Indeed, early news portals like Slash were often called weblogs.

 - Blogging tools separate content from presentation (layout).
 This is a major time saver when the blog needs to be redesigned.
 Change the template, and hundreds of pages change together.